SteveBarnett/Remixing/_thinking/zen/the-other-shore.md

     - (No edges, no centre.
 No fixity.)
 - The day the day you were born is just the day you manifested in this form.
 - There is no birth.
 There is not death.
 There is only change and continuation.
-- (Don't forget) Something can't be nothing.
+- (Don't forget) Something can't become nothing.
 Nothing can't become something.
     - The categories of being and non-being do not correspond to reality.
 - Everything interpenetrates.
 Inside and outside are just ideas, they don't apply to Reality.
 - We need to transcend all pairs of opposites, all duality, to touch the Absolute.